fabbiocrux/CI12/content/sessions/prework/index.markdown

 ---
-title: "Rule of the game"
+title: "Rules of the game"
 weight: 1
 subtitle: "For Master IDEAS + IUVTT and & 3AI"
 excerpt: "Here you can find the elements to prepare ahead of time."